gsbdarc/yens-onboarding-2025/docs/day2_running_and_scaling_slurm_jobs.md

 - If you ran it from `slurm/`, it will fail unless you `cd ..` or change paths.

 ### 📝 Step 2: Create a slurm script to run `mystery_script.py`
-Let’s write a new Slurm job script that runs the Python script `scripts/mystery_script.py`.
+Let’s write a new Slurm script that runs the Python script `scripts/mystery_script.py`.

 As we know, this script uses multiple CPU cores, so we’ll request **10 cores**.